 4800 South/2700 West (Roy) Signal Upgrade

-Work on this project is nearly complete.
-Only a couple of minor work items remain.
+This project is complete.
 We would like to thank you all for your patience and cooperation during construction, and invite you to send any feedback, questions, or concerns regarding this project to our team using the contact information below.

 Contact Information: